Is parking included?

 In your first year you will be allocated a room in a house, generally with a mix of other new students and returning students.
-At the end of each year we ask returning students to choose where they would like to live and they can also choose one other person with whom they would like to share.
+At the end of each year we ask returning students to choose where they would like to live, and they can also choose one other person with whom they would like to share.
 We don’t guarantee that we can satisfy everyone’s choice but we do our best.

 Is there internet access in the houses?

 All houses have broadband internet access with a wireless modem.
 Some are connected to the NBN and all houses will be as it continues to roll out.
 The cost of internet access is included in your fees.